 Bikers are some of the safest drivers on the road and come from all backgrounds and in all ages.
 But unfair preconceptions, stereotypes, and myths about bikers being reckless or dangerous mean that injured bikers seeking to recover compensation may face police officers and jurors who are more inclined to blame them for accidents or find in favor of the defendant.

 At Bloom Legal, we respect bikers, understand the challenges they face after a serious accident, and know how to overcome unfair prejudices to obtain compensation for their injuries.
-With fierce advocacy and unwavering commitment to our clients’ well-being, the New Orleans motorcycle accident attorneys at Bloom Legal will fight to get you what you deserve when you have been injured on your bike.
+With fierce advocacy and unwavering commitment to our clients’ well-being, a New Orleans motorcycle accident lawyer at Bloom Legal will fight to get you what you deserve when you have been injured on your bike.
 Contact us today at 504-636-6729 or through our contact form to arrange for your free consultation to discuss the details of your claim.

 Stay Safe During

 Hear What Our Clients Have To Say